ibst1/allele-spectrum/README.md

-# Mutation spectrum similarities as indication of CD
+# Mutation spectrum similarities as evidence of common descent